higgsmass/mpi-bprof/README.md

 # mpi-bprof

-## Summary
+# Summary
-EMPI Business Object Profiler - A web services interface to Master Index Data Manager (MIDM)
+EMPI Business Object Profiler - A web services interface to Master Index Data Manager (MIDM) that takes as it's input demographic information (in plain or encrypted format), queries the database and returns matching patient records.
+For each matching record, it also retrurns a list of local ID's (LID) found for a given institution.
+The output is serialized and (optionally) can be encrypted.

-## Documentation
+# Documentation
 https://hssc.github.io/mpi-bprof/

 # Instructions to run